newrelic/node-newrelic/README.md

 7. Add `require('newrelic_agent');` as the first line of the app's main module.

 When you start your app, the agent should start up with it and start reporting data that will appear within our UI after a few minutes.
+Because the agent minimizes the amount of bandwidth it consumes, it only reports metrics, errors and transaction traces once a minute, so if you add the agent to tests that run in under a minute, the agent won't have time to report data to New Relic.
 The agent will write its log to a file named `newrelic_agent.log` in the application directory.
-If the agent doesn't send data that file might provide insight into the problem.
+If the agent doesn't send data or crashes your app, the log can help New Relic determine what went wrong, so be sure to send it along with any bug reports or support requests.

 ## Running tests

-The agent's unit tests are written in [mocha](http://visionmedia.github.com/mocha/), and can be run via `npm test`.
+The agent's unit tests use [mocha](http://visionmedia.github.com/mocha/).
+Its integration tests use [node-tap](http://github.com/isaacs/node-tap/).
+If you want to run them yourself, they can be run via `npm test`, except on Windows, where we haven't had time to do much testing yet.

 If you encounter any test failures, please contact New Relic support, and be sure to include whatever information you can about how you're running